Skip to content

 Laser marking technology is versatile, cost-efficient, flexible, and safer than other options.
 Lasers require no tooling setup and little fixturing, greatly reducing the risk of surface damage.

-Different Types of Industrial Laser Marking
+5 Types of Laser Marking Technologies

 Laser marking comes in various forms, each suited for different applications.
 The most common types are: